Dangers & Annoyances

 Banks 10am–2pm and 3pm-5pm Monday to Friday.

-The official website of Latvia’s postal service (www.post.lv) can answer any of your mail-related questions, including shipping and stamp prices.
-Service is reliable; mail to North America takes 10 days, and within Europe about a week.
+Latvia’s postal service (www.post.lv) has offices in most towns.
+Service is reliable; mail to North America takes about 10 days, and within Europe about a week.

 New Year’s Day 1 January